tetratelabs/proxy-wasm-go-sdk/README.md

 ## Requirements

 - [TinyGo](https://tinygo.org/) - This SDK depends on TinyGo and leverages its [WASI](https://github.com/WebAssembly/WASI) (WebAssembly System Interface) target.
 Please follow the official instruction [here](https://tinygo.org/getting-started/) for installing TinyGo.
 - [Envoy](https://www.envoyproxy.io) - To run compiled examples, you need to have Envoy binary.
-Please follow [the official instruction](https://www.envoyproxy.io/docs/envoy/latest/start/install).
+We recommend using [func-c](https://func-e.io) as the easiest way to get started with Envoy.
+Alternatively, you can follow [the official instruction](https://www.envoyproxy.io/docs/envoy/latest/start/install).

 ## Installation